Arnel Pineda: The Zoo

 In 2006, encouraged by well-respected Filipino talent manager and TV director Bert de Leon, Pineda moved back to the Philippines with Monet Cajipe, the guitarist who had been in all of Pineda's previous bands.
 They formed The Zoo with Emil Bondoc on bass, Edgar Mendoza on keyboards, and Mckoy Alcantara on drums.
-They signed on with de Leon's company, Sundance Entertainment Corporation.
+They signed on with de Leon's company, Sundance Entertainment Corp.
 The Zoo performed several nights a week at clubs in Manila and Olongapo during 2006 and 2007.
 Shows regularly spanned 3–5 hours.
 The Zoo's first album Zoology was released by MCA Universal in September 2007 featuring 12 original tracks and one cover song ("Pain in My Heart" was originally recorded a decade earlier by Second Wind), five of which were penned by Pineda, and another was co-written by Pineda and Mark Valliente.